-Though few at the time knew, they were perhaps the final generation – the last breed – of the powerful, unrelenting centre-forward succeeding at the very highest level.
-Despite a number of powerful number 9s since, few have managed to maintain the consistency of the Chilean duo, let alone thrive in the stats-based world of goalscorers.
+Though few at the time knew, they were perhaps the final generation, the last breed, of the powerful, unrelenting centre-forward succeeding at the very highest level.
+Despite a number of powerful number 9s since, few have managed to maintain the consistency of the Chilean duo, let alone thrive in the stats-based world of modern hitmen.

-Iván Zamorano, born 18 January 1967, was the first to make his way in the game.
-Raised in a working-class family that struggled to make ends meet in the capital Santiago, his early years saw him move north with his family to the Atacama – after his father landed a job working in a mine – and spend hours playing football in the local neighbourhood.
+Iván Zamorano, born in 1967, was the first to make his way in the game.
+Raised in a working-class family that struggled to make ends meet in the capital Santiago, his early years saw him move north with his family to the Atacama – after his father landed a job working in a mine – and spend hours playing football on the dusty local streets.
 His dream, one that would come true at the very end of his career, was to represent his beloved Colo Colo.

-At the age of eight, Zamorano was invited to play in an under-10 game for a local club side.
-It was recreational football, but his early growth spurt and fiery attitude from a young age encouraged local coach Iván Sánchez – who spent much of time sourcing talent for clubs in the Atacama region – to give him his chance.
+At the age of eight, Zamorano was invited to play in an under-10 game for a local club.
+It was recreational football, but his early growth spurt and fiery attitude encouraged local coach Iván Sánchez – who spent much of time sourcing talent for clubs in the Atacama region – to give him his chance.

-Seven-hundred kilometres away, in Temuco, a rugged, historic town, which gained legend as the home of two former Nobel poets, Gabriela Mistral and Pablo Neruda, a baby by the name of José Marcelo Salas Melinao joined Iván Zamorano in this unforgiving, politically unstable and economically struggling nation.
+Seven-hundred kilometres away in Temuco, a rugged, historic town that gained legend as the home of two former Nobel poets, Gabriela Mistral and Pablo Neruda, a baby by the name of José Marcelo Salas Melinao joined Zamorano in this unforgiving, politically unstable and economically struggling nation.

-Salas’s upbringing was wholly different to that of his future strike partner.
-His family were relatively comfortable – by late 1970s and early-80s Chilean standards – and his father spent much of his free time working with Salas on his heading and finishing.
-A local coach, Salas’s father was also the first to encourage the youngster to adopt a Machismo attitude – the Latin American mentality of masculinity – something that was evident throughout the hitman’s prolific career.
+Salas’s upbringing was wholly different from that of his future strike partner.
+His family were relatively comfortable and his father spent much of his free time working with Salas on his heading and finishing.
+A local coach, Salas’ father was also the first to encourage the youngster to adopt a Machismo attitude – the Latin American mentality of masculinity – something that was evident throughout the hitman’s prolific career.

-Despite their differing worlds, ages and backgrounds, Salas and Zamorano had one trait in common from an early age: their ability to graft, to fight for success.
-These very traits would later come together at World Cup 98 as an underwhelming Chile side struggled to make the knockout rounds but rode on the performances of their talismanic strikers.
+Despite their differing worlds, ages and backgrounds, Salas and Zamorano had one trait in common from an early age: their ability to graft and fight for success.
+These very traits would later come together at France 98 as an underwhelming Chile side struggled to make the knockout rounds but rode on the performances of their talismanic strikers.

-The key to Zamorano’s development was his shifting from being the flick-on target man with a stunning leap to utilising his considerable technical ability.
-The youngster demonstrated all the confidence and firepower that would later see him nicknamed ‘Iván el Terrible’ to build himself into the best young striker in Chile.
+The key to Zamorano’s development was his shifting from being the flick-on target man with a salmon-like leap to utilising his considerable technical ability.
+The youngster demonstrated all the confidence and firepower that would later see him nicknamed ‘Iván el Terrible’.

 By 20, Zamorano was a full international.
 Bagging a goal against Peru on his debut confirmed that La Roja had unearthed a raw diamond.
 It was fitting that Zamorano was raised in the Atacama region, a haven for diamond and gold hunters.
 This was perhaps the land’s greatest gift.